-The doctoral curriculum consists of a minimum of 45 post-master's credits.
-There are 24 credits in research methods, 15 credits in substantive nursing, 6 credits in health care and policy studies, and 6 credits of dissertation seminar (another 3 credits if needed).
+The PhD curriculum consists of a minimum of 45 post-master's credits.
+There are 24 credits in research methods, 18 credits in substantive nursing, 6 credits in health care and policy studies, and 6 credits of dissertation seminar (additional credits if needed).
 This curriculum design is consistent with the standards of research doctorate education in nursing.
 There are no courses with a clinical practice component but there is a research practicum.